Header Image

 In Closing

 Volumes could be written about how men ought to live today in honor of their ancestors.
-This site is my way of rekindling that fire—to remind men of the timeless principles that built a nation and can rebuild its backbone.
+This site is my way of rekindling that fire—to remind men of the timeless principles that built this great nation and can yet again rebuild its backbone.

-I’ll continue adding articles expanding these ideas—restoring the lost art of masculine living rooted in faith, honor, and humility.
-I’d be honored to hear your stories too.
+I’ll do my best to continue adding articles expanding on these ideas—restoring the lost art of masculine living rooted in faith, honor, and humility.
+I’d be honored to hear your stories.